Insights

 Download a PDF of this publication by clicking the icon.

-Russia’s 2022 invasion of Ukraine, and its subsequent transition into a large-scale war, has shown that conventional warfare maintains its relevance in a world of strategic competition.
+Russia’s 2022 invasion of Ukraine, and its subsequent transition into a large-scale conflict, has shown that conventional warfare maintains its relevance in a world of strategic competition.
 At the same time, however, it has also underscored the inherently hybrid nature of modern warfare, with blurred boundaries between conventional and irregular elements.
 For Russia and Ukraine, this means that the conflict is occurring at all levels, tactical to strategic, and in multiple domains simultaneously: the front lines, rear areas, areas of occupation, the cyber domain, the information environment, and beyond.
 In planning for national and territorial defense, countries must account for this element, or risk mismatching resources in ways that degrade their warfighting capability.
 In this complex threat environment, Special Operations Forces (SOF) have proven invaluable.

 Ukrainian soldiers being trained to clear trenches.
 Photo by U.S. Army Europe via Flickr

 SOF, through their inherently versatile nature, are well-positioned to thrive in environments combining traditional warfighting, asymmetric tools, and irregular campaigning such as those present in modern wars.
 In a conventional war scenario, SOF are often used in high-risk, high reward cases that can have lasting strategic and operational impact.
 They are also trained to be adaptable and to fill a wide variety of roles including direct action, special reconnaissance, tactical raids, ambushes, subversion operations, ad hoc networks, and support for resistance movements, among others.
-Yet, despite the versatility and unique value that SOF can bring, both the Russian and Ukrainian militaries have at times throughout the war tactically employed these units as light infantry, filling the role of shock or assault troops.
+Yet, despite the versatility and unique value that SOF can bring, both the Russian and Ukrainian militaries have at times throughout the conflict tactically employed these units as light infantry, filling the role of shock or assault troops.
 For example, SOF have been assigned to clear out trenches, a mission that might yield important short-term tactical gains, but lacks the long-term strategic and operational impact to justify risking these unique assets.
 This misuse of SOF in conventional infantry roles goes against their specialized purpose and has resulted in severe casualty rates for them on both sides.
 Given the significant amount of time and investment required to develop SOF operators, these are losses that can take years to replace.

 First, this article will briefly examine some of the issues that have led to the misuse of SOF and their roots in Soviet Spetsnaz culture (an origin both Ukrainian and Russian SOF share).
 Second, it analyzes how the use of SOF in conventional warfighting roles has been critiqued in the Russian blogosphere, which provides interesting insights into how this issue is perceived domestically.
-Third, it analyzes Ukraine’s use of SOF and how SOF, and its misuse, have become an integral part of propaganda messaging on both sides of the war in Ukraine.
+Third, it analyzes Ukraine’s use of SOF and how SOF, and its misuse, have become an integral part of propaganda messaging on both sides of the conflict in Ukraine.
 Finally, in the conclusion, it offers some brief considerations for SOF development moving forward.

 SOF Misapplication: A Soviet Origin